chrisdavenport/service/README.md

 ### Raising a domain event

-Command handlers are expected to return an array of domain events that were raised.
+Command handlers are expected to return a, possibly empty, array of domain events that were raised.
 The command bus will then take care of publishing those events to all registered listeners.
 As a convenience, a couple of methods are available in the CommandHandlerBase class that make it easy to accumulate domain events and return them.

 To raise a domain event, simply instantiate a domain event object and pass it to the command handler's raiseEvent method.
 For example, the following code raises a "Somethinghappened" event, which takes a